Using Your Homebrew-Modded Nintendo Wii

-First off, thanks for your purchase of a modded Nintendo Wii console.
-We love modding them so it works out well for both of us!
-The Wii is a great little console and having it modded to play third-party apps, games, software, etc just makes it that much better.
+First off, thank you for your purchase of a Homebrew-enabled Nintendo Wii console.
+We genuinely enjoy setting these up, so it works out well for both of us!
+The Wii is a fantastic little console, and adding support for third-party apps, games, and utilities makes it even better.

 SD Card

-You'll want to leave the SD Card in the Wii.
+You’ll want to leave the SD card inserted in the Wii during normal use.

 Channels

-On the WIi Home Screen you'll have two channels; The Homebrew Channel and USB Loader GX.
+On the Wii Home Screen, you’ll see two custom channels installed: The Homebrew Channel and USB Loader GX.

 Homebrew Channel